Game connectivity and adaptive dynamics in many-action games: Introduction

 The Nash equilibrium solution is a central concept in non-cooperative game theory.
 A justification that is sometimes given for expecting players to play such equilibria is that they can emerge as the outcomes of simple adaptive dynamics in which players independently employ simple decision heuristics in a decentralised way \citep*{holt2004nash,young2004strategic}.
 The qualification `simple adaptive' (which we formalise later) refers to the amount of information that each player has access to, and examples of such dynamics include, among others, the well-studied classes of better- and best-response dynamics \citep*{sandholm2010population}.
 However, an influential result due to \citet*{hart2003uncoupled,hart2006stochastic} has posed a significant challenge to such a justification: for any simple adaptive dynamic, one can construct a game with a pure Nash equilibrium on which the dynamic is not guaranteed to lead to a pure Nash equilibrium of that game.

-While \citet*{hart2003uncoupled,hart2006stochastic} have shown that simple adaptive dynamics perform (very) poorly in the worst case, we show that the `typical' case is very different.
+While \citet*{hart2003uncoupled,hart2006stochastic} have shown that simple adaptive dynamics perform (very) poorly in the worst case (i.e.\ in certain games), we show that the `typical' case is very different.
 In previous work, we considered the space of all $n$-player $k$-action games that are ordinal, generic (i.e.\ without indifferences), and have a pure Nash equilibrium, and we used probabilistic and combinatorial arguments to show that when $n$ is sufficiently large relative to $k$, all but a vanishingly small fraction of such games are `connected' \citep*{johnston2023game}; a game is said to be \emph{connected} if there is a best-response path from every action profile which is not a pure Nash equilibrium to every pure Nash equilibrium.
-Since connectedness is conducive to the equilibrium convergence of simple adaptive dynamics, this allowed us to show that there is a simple adaptive dynamic that is guaranteed to converge to a pure Nash equilibrium in all generic $n$-player $k$-action games that have one, provided $n$ is sufficiently large relative to $k$.
+The result shows that connectedness is a typical feature of generic games that have a pure Nash equilibrium and relatively many players, despite connectedness being a strong property.
+Since connectedness is conducive to the equilibrium convergence of simple adaptive dynamics, this allowed us to show that there is a simple adaptive dynamic that is guaranteed to converge to a pure Nash equilibrium in all but a vanishingly small fraction of generic $n$-player $k$-action games that have one, provided $n$ is sufficiently large relative to $k$.
 However, the techniques used in our previous work could not tackle the regime in which the number of actions per player $k$ is large relative to $n$, and that regime was therefore left open.
 The central technical contribution of our present paper is in developing techniques to address the many-actions regime.